adamllryan/notes/CSE3521 - AI Survey/07_data_to_features.md

-# Bag-of-words representation
+# Bag-of-Words

-Simplified representation of sentences by counting the occurrences of each word or phrase.
+**Bag-of-words representation** is a simplified representation of sentences that counts the occurrences of each word or phrase.
+It creates a vector that stores the number of occurrences of an instance.
+It misses grammar and word order, is not normalized, highly-sparse and dimensional, and words have no linkage.
+However, it is simple and fixed-size.

-## N-gram vocabulary
-for an n-gram vector, every set of n words is saved in a vector.
+For an **n-gram vector**, every set of n words is saved in a vector.
 For example, 1-gram would save "sheep", "follow", "wolfs" while 2-gram would save "sheep-follow", "follow-wolfs".
-The size of vocabulary is $\sum_n{D^n}$
+The size of vocabulary is $\sum_n{D^n}$.
+It solves the issue of sequence loss, but it is much more expensive.
+We can normalize this, though.
-Cons:
-- This is not normalized though :(
-We can solve this with feature normalization.
-We can take the $L_p$ norm.
-L1 normalization is just dividing the vector by sum of its components.
-L2 is widely used if angle has an important role.
-- Missing sequential information
-- Words treated as independent
-- Very sparse, lots of dimensions
 # Dataset representation
 Histogram and parzen window
 ## Histogram